 Trek Bikes sells high-end bicycles for up to $12,000.

 This includes bikes customized by color and size.

 Now let’s take a look at their funnel and how it’s structured...

 Step #1: Landing Page

-If a prospective customer were to start the checkout process or even sign up for a newsletter after arriving on their landing page, they’d receive follow-up emails encouraging them to buy and a pop-form to sign up.
+If prospective customers started the checkout process or even signed up for a newsletter after arriving on their landing page, they’d receive follow-up emails encouraging them to buy, along with a pop-up form to sign up.